Street Sweeping Enforcement

 If you would like more information about the City’s street sweeping schedule, including specific information for your street, please visit the City’s website at www.lahabraca.gov/197/Sweeping-Schedule, or contact the La Habra Police Department at 562-383-4344.

-Overnight Parking enforcement will resume January 3, 2021.
+PLEASE NOTE: Overnight Parking enforcement has resumed as of January 3, 2021.

 About the Program